CrossroadHonorable Mention 2020 Spotted Owl Award

 Crossroad takes place in Barlow County, Oregon.
 Though fictional, the county is inspired by the landscape and history of central Oregon, even down to taking its name from Sam Barlow, an Oregon Trail pioneer.

 Some of the information on these pages can only be inferred from Crossroad.
 Some appears in the short story "Hey Nineteen," which takes place about six months before the events of Crossroad.
-Beyond that, there are additional works-in-progress, including a short story now out on submission and two novellas.
+Beyond that, there are additional works-in-progress, including two novellas and a short story which will appear at a future date still to be determined.

 Praise for Crossroad